A new spin on optimal portfolios and ecological equilibria: Disorder chaos

 In any case, the logarithmically scaled insets shows a clean power law behaviour in $N$.
 Asymptotically, our results therefore suggest that $O_N(\mathbf{w},\tilde{\mathbf{w}}) \to 0$ for any $\varepsilon > 0$ as $N \to \infty$, characteristic of disorder chaos.
 On both plots, the data points sampled from empirical $\beta$'s are well aligned with numerical simulations, suggesting the chaos observed is robust somewhat beyond the regime studied analytically.

 Regardless of the precise behaviour of the overlap with the problem's parameters, the disorder chaos observed here is first and foremost a qualitative insight.
 What this observation tells us has a practical consequence on the way one might approach the systematic construction of a long-only portfolio.
 Supposing one picks among 3000 stocks for example, which is a reasonable number for a large asset manager, a change of the order of 10\% of the $\beta$'s could result in a significant reshuffling in the positions that should be held, particularly if the assets considered are within the same or similar industries for instance.
 Such a change could e.g.~come from empirical estimation errors of the correlations, or simply because the $\beta$'s naturally evolve in time depending on the many factors not incorporated in the present risk model.
 Besides, if one decides to modify the portfolio to match the new optimal result, it is likely that significant transaction costs could come into play, particularly given the highly concentrated nature of large long-only portfolios, so it would rather make sense to choose a portfolio that is a mix of many different quasi-degenerate solutions of the optimisation problem.
+Note that such a portfolio would then not be optimal in the Markowitz sense (i.e.~would not satisfy Eq.~\eqref{equ:Markowitz}), but would likely reduce the volatility as the $\beta_i$'s are allowed to vary.

 From a conceptual point of view, disorder chaos means that two perfectly rational investors with a slightly different method of estimating the $\beta$s might end up with very different optimal solutions in the large $N$ limit.
 As emphasised in \cite{Galluccio1998} and recalled in the introduction, the presence of a very large number of quasi-degenerate solutions, at the heart of disorder chaos, leads to some irreducible uncertainty in the decision of agents, even assumed to be fully rational.